 Thyroid Eye Disease Affects the Face as a Whole

-Thyroid eye disease | St. Louis Thyroid Eye Disease is also known as Graves disease.
+Thyroid Eye Disease is also known as Graves disease.
 This condition affects the eyes in a particular way that causes them to bulge.
 This is a known symptom of Graves, but there’s more that we don’t often discuss.
 Here, we point out how the brows, cheeks, and lower face all transform as Graves disease progresses.

 The Brows